 The work is led and collaborated by the University of Pittsburgh, The Ohio State University, and the University of Michigan all high-ranking academic institutions along with premier access to health science library systems and key stakeholders at Assistive Technology Centers.
 Engagement of stakeholders is critical throughout this project from consumers/caregivers, clinicians, suppliers, industry groups, manufacturers, payers, and professional associations.
 Each will assist in identifying the current barriers that exist with current health policy and the ingredients to a new accountable coverage policy as well as.

 Findings of this project will be summarized and disseminated in documents suitable for press releases, policy briefs, white papers, and peer-review publication, and will serve as stakeholder-driven guidelines for future development of new policies for CRT.
 In addition, the survey data will help establish stakeholder group consensus to provide elements and attributes of a new CRT policy.

-Team members have completed each of the 6 steps in the scoping review process.
+Team members have completed all the steps in the scoping review process.
 The six steps are listed below and are based on the process described by Colquhoun et al. (2014).

 - Identifying the research question – COMPLETED

 - Identifying relevant studies – COMPLETED

 - Charting the data – COMPLETED

 - Collating, summarizing, and reporting the results – COMPLETED